 This is important; there are limits to how much weed you can purchase per month in Spain.
 I believe the limits are something like 98 grams, which means that if you’re getting lots of weed at multiple clubs, you could be subject to investigation.
 Probably not, but you should know this.
 When you register at a cannabis club, you will be provided with information about what the limits are, and you’ll sign a form stating you’ve read this information.

 You’ll be asked on the forms how many grams per week you will acquire from the club.
-This is not a commitment; it is merely an estimate so you are not required to collect this amount each week.
+This is not a commitment; it is merely an estimate so you are not required to collect this amount each week, and clubs will only allow you to acquire 5 grams per day maximum.
 I usually write that I’ll acquire around 8-10 grams per week or up to 40 per month, and for me that’s probably pretty accurate unless I’m doing a lot of entertaining that month.

 By filling out this form, you are authorizing the club to grow X grams of marijuana on your behalf.
 This protects the club in the event that its cultivation operations are investigated.